DungKHoang/Update-ilo-firmware-in-out-of-band-mode/README.md

 ## Prerequisites
 The script requires:
    * the latest OneView PowerShell library on PowerShell gallery
-   * the latest HPEiLOCmdelts on PowerShell gallery
    * ImportExcel module from PowerShell gallery
-   * Download the latest iLO firmware to a local folder
+   * Download the latest iLO firmware to a web location

+ ## Notes
+   * The ilo FW binaries should be located in a http virtual directory for instance http://<webIP>/iloFW
+   * The script uses the Uri to locate the FW Image, for instance http://<webIP>/iloFW/il5.bin

-## To install OneView PowerShell library and HPEiLOCmdlets
+## To install OneView PowerShell library

 ```
     install-module HPEOneView.5xx  -scope currentuser
-    install-Module HPEiLOcmdlets   -scope currentuser
     install-module ImportExcel     -scope CurrentUser